-For details, please refer to the "Guidelines of Credit Transfer," which will be provided separately.
+Also refer to the "Guidelines of Credit Transfer," which is provided separately.

 Learn practical skills and techniques, integrate them with practical experience, including specialized knowledge and research results learned in graduate school, and clarify a sense of purpose for specialized knowledge and research.